An Enfield Walk

 This was part of Enfield New Town, constructed from 1852.
 Look for dated cottages.

-Opposite is the Carnegie library of 1912 by R Collins, built on the site of Chaseside House.
-The building has been extended and and overlooks a refurbished green.
+The Carnegie library of 1912 by R Collins was built on the site of Chaseside House.
+The building has been extended and and overlooks a refurbished green with wildlife areas.

 Little Park Gardens commemorates a house called Little Park, demolished in 1888.
 The Trinity Methodist Church was built in 1889, although the interior had to be reconstructed following a fire in 1919-20.

-Right at Gentlemans Row alongside this keeping right at the green.
+Right at Gentlemans Row keeping to the road.

 This has many attractive, mainly 18th century, houses.
 Further along are Victorian buildings.

-Take the path to the left and cross the river.
-First right along Chase Side Place.
+At the end take the path to the left and cross the river.
+Sharp right along Chase Side Place.
 Recross the river at the Crown & Horseshoes pub and follow the footpath alongside this.
 At the next bridge go right along Pennyfather Lane.

 Enfield County School of 1909 has Art Nouveau features.